• Skip to primary navigation

 • Make the stock by dissolving the stock cube in 1 and a half cups of boiling water.
 Mix the tomato puree, Worcestershire sauce, honey and mustard into the stock and set aside.

-• Transfer the browned pork into the slow-cooker.
+Transfer the browned pork to the slow-cooker.

 • mash one or two of the potato pieces and stir them through the gravy.
 The starch from the potatoes will thicken the gravy.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Freezing and storage